Step-by-step guidance with links to official sites and realistic payment timelines.

 You qualify if you:

-- Worked for at least 13 weeks in the past 4 years
+- Worked for at least 13 weeks in the past four years

 - Had UIF contributions deducted from your salary